SongsofZion/SongsOfZion.github.io/index.md

 ---
 # Songs of Zion

-<a href="./SoZ.html">Click here to view the Songs of Zion songbook
+## <a href="./SoZ.html">Click here to view the Songs of Zion songbook
 </a>
+*Intermediate version: Last updated: 28th September 2024*